-Kenny Doyle is in his ninth season as head coach in 2018 and has developed the Tennessee Tech tennis team into one of the premier programs in the Ohio Valley Conference as well as the southeast region.
+Kenny Doyle is in his 10th season as head coach in 2019 and has developed the Tennessee Tech tennis team into one of the premier programs in the Ohio Valley Conference as well as the southeast region.

 A five-time OVC Coach of the Year, Doyle added his fifth accolade following a 2017 spring campaign that saw the Golden Eagles run the table in conference action en route to both the OVC regular season championship and OVC Tournament title.
 The Golden Eagles clinched their second-straight NCAA Tournament in the process, the program’s first back-to-back appearance in the “big dance” since 2003-04.

 Tech’s regular season conference title marked the fifth championship in the last six years, four of which have been undefeated campaigns.
 In fact, thanks in large part to back-to-back unblemished conference seasons, the Golden Eagles enter 2018 riding a 23-match regular season OVC winning streak.

 Under Doyle’s watch, the Golden Eagles have hoisted the crown in 2012, 13, 15, 16 and 17, all seasons that netted TTU’s head man with OVC Coach of the Year honors.

 Doyle’s players have enjoyed tremendous success with 28 all-conference selections, highlighted by four OVC Player of the Year nods and five OVC Freshman of the Year selections.

 Current volunteer assistant coach and former Golden Eagle Eduardo Mena took home the conference’s Freshman of the Year award in 2015, before taking home back-to-back Player of the Year accolades in 2015-16 and 2016-17.
 Mena left a lasting legacy as the all-time leader in career singles wins, accumulating an overall record of 105-37, 19 more victories than the next closest Golden Eagle.